EmmaNguyen/gray/_posts/2020-04-09-get-back-tech.md

 tags: [note, update]
 ---

 It has been 100 days since the first case of COVID-19 was reported.
 Three months ago, I still traveled around South East Asia and North America effortlessly for networking.

 Healthcare startup community is small.
-It was surprising to learn how much attention it got in NeuRIPS, the largest conference in Artificial Intelligence last year.
+It is surprising to learn how much attention it got in NeuRIPS, the largest conference in Artificial Intelligence last year.

 ![Grandma's town](https://emmablogimg.s3.amazonaws.com/Selection_056.png)